yeehaa123/presentation-moonconf/slides.md

 <!--

 Before I move on to the frontend, I want to focus on the 'Smart Endpoints, Dumb Pipes'.
-To me, this mark the core of the microservices pattern.
+In my opinion, this constitutes the heart of the microservices pattern.

 Martin Fowler describes this it as follows: